 This test is performed exclusively in the Tel Aviv Sourasky Medical Center's lab, certified by the Ministry of Health as a national referral center.

-In order to detect asbestos, silicon, and metal fibers in the lungs, a scanning electron microscope is used.
-The test can be performed on the lung biopsy specimen in patients who have undergone a bronchoscopy or by using an induced sputum samples.
+In order to detect silicon and metal fibers in the lungs, a scanning electron microscope is used.
+The test can be performed on the lung biopsy specimen in patients who have undergone a bronchoscopy or by using samples of induced sputum.

 Many workers are exposed to hazardous dust at work.
-This dust may contain high levels of minerals which may be the cause of several diseases that cause severe imapairement in lung function.
+This dust may contain high levels of minerals which may be the cause of several diseases that cause severe impairments in lung function.

-Melisa is a blood test that identifies sensitivity of the immune system to those metals and can be used to demonstrate the link between their presence in the lung and disease.
+MELISA is a blood test that identifies sensitivity of the immune system to those metals, and can be used to demonstrate the link between their presence in the lung and diseases.

-The test can be private charged or with HMO cover.
+The test can be paid with cash, or with HMO cover.
 Appointments and further information can be obtained at 03-6973749.

-We are the only laboratory licensed to perform the test in Israel http://www.melisa.org/melisa-laboratories/
+- Ours, is the only laboratory licensed to perform the test in Israel

 Identifying inflammatory respiratory diseases